lexical-cloud/lexical-cloud-docs/en/pages/data-model.md

 {{< /tab >}}
 {{< /tabpane >}}

-Notice the relationship of glossary `linkTitle` in the doc entries.
+Notice the relationship of glossary `linkTitle` with the doc entries.

 ## Term Relations